-The spectacular success of machine learning over the past decade has brought with it explosive growth in the use of computational decision-making tools.
-As these become increasingly ubiquitous, and our reliance upon them increasingly widespread, it becomes increasingly important to develop an understanding of how fairness, justice, and value considerations apply to these tools.
+Powerful advances in machine learning over the past decade have brought with them explosive growth in the use of computational decision-making tools.
+These tools have a direct impact on hundreds of millions of lives.
+Yet they are often opaque, poorly understood, and impossible to hold to account.
+As algorithmic decision-making systems become increasingly ubiquitous, and our reliance upon them increasingly widespread, it is crucial to develop an understanding of how fairness, justice, and value considerations apply to these tools.

 At JFI, we believe this must be a collaborative enterprise, engaging the technical knowledge and lived experience of a diverse range of academic experts, government policymakers, community advocates, and the general public.
 Our work focuses on leveraging our technical and subject-matter expertise to enable a broad spectrum of voices to meaningfully participate in informed debate on these unprecedented ethical, social, and political questions.

 If the public, lawmakers, administrators, and judges are ill-equipped to understand automated decision tools, then widespread use of these tools presents fundamental challenges to principles of democratic oversight and government accountability.
 Therefore, as these systems are used more and more, it is of critical importance to develop explanations of these systems that are both accessible to general audiences and helpful for evaluating their use: public education is indispensable.
 JFI is producing both text-based and interactive explanations that will start to fill this need.